Salman-a-gamer/Salman-a-gamer/README.md

 # 💫 About Me:
-A diligent spirit following his diverse passions from digital space to creative writing. <br>A high School Student with a digitally born skillset <br>and future-proof mindset.
+A diligent spirit following his diverse passions from digital space to creative writing. <br>I'm an Udergrad with a digitally born skillset <br>and future-proof mindset.

 ## 🌐 Socials: